isabella232/lessonly.github.io/_styleguide/json.md

 Utilize successful `200 OK` codes **only** to indiciate success.

-Avoid returning a `200` with a body of `{success: false}` - this is confusing and requires our client-side code has to go out of its way to handle this mixed message from the server.
+Avoid returning a `200` with a body of `{success: false}` - this is confusing and requires our client-side code to go out of its way to handle this mixed message from the server.

+Instead, return a `400` or `422` (or other more appropriate code) for a bad request.